Did you know?

 - In 2019, 693 Western Australian men and 564 Western Australian women were diagnosed with lung cancer.

 Common symptoms of lung cancer include:

-- Repeated chest infections
+- A lot of chest infections

-- Becoming more short of breath, tired or lacking energy
+- Feeling tired or lacking energy

 If you have coughed up blood, even if it was just once, it’s important to tell your doctor, clinic nurse or Aboriginal health worker straight away.

 If you have had any of the other symptoms for more than four weeks, tell your doctor, clinic nurse or health worker.
 It doesn’t mean you’ve got lung cancer – often these symptoms turn out to be something less serious.
 But it’s important to tell your health professional and get checked out to be safe.